Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 print(double(4)) # outputs : 8
 ```

-Lambdas can be used instead of functions in our code.
-For example, we can make our code with the map function more concise by using a lambda instead of a named function to double the values in the input list:
+Lambdas can be used instead of functions in your code.
+For example, you can make your code with the map function more concise by using a lambda instead of a named function to double the values in the input list:

 ```python
 nums = [1,2,3,4,5]